Outreach Facilities on the Georgia Southern Campus

 - The Georgia Southern University Museum

 Since 1982, the Georgia Southern University Museum has sought to preserve, exhibit, and interpret objects pertaining to the unique cultural heritage and natural history of this region.
-A world-class mosasaur specimen and Georgiacetus vogtlensis, the oldest fossil whale ever discovered in North America, are among the many exhibits reflecting Georgia’s prehistoric past.
+A world-class mosasaur specimen and Georgiacetus vogtlensis, the most primitive fossil whale ever discovered in North America, are among the many specimens interpreting Georgia’s prehistoric past.
 Native American artifacts, a rare antebellum cotton gin, a dugout canoe, and WPA mural are a few of the extraordinary artifacts that interpret the unique cultural history of the region.
-The museum also hosts a variety of changing exhibits and programs relevant to the University’s academic departments—often curated by faculty and students.
-The museum also presents several offsite exhibits on local and University history.
-The museum’s outreach program, Project SENSE, partners with the Institute for Interdisciplinary STEM Education to offer resources for hands-on science education to teachers across south Georgia.
-The Museum serves as a research and educational resource for faculty, staff, students, the general public, and schools in south Georgia.
+The museum also hosts a variety of onsite and offsite changing exhibits and programs relevant to the University’s academic programs—often curated by faculty and students.
+The Museum partners with the Institute for Interdisciplinary STEM Education to offer resources for hands-on science education to teachers across south Georgia.
+The Museum serves as a research and educational resource for faculty, staff, students, the general public, and K-12 schools.
 Opportunities exist for undergraduate and graduate student involvement in all aspects of the museum’s programs.
 The Museum is located in the Rosenwald Building on historic Sweetheart Circle and is free for Georgia Southern University students.
 Check the website for operating hours, non-student admissions, changing exhibits and special events.
 Inquiries may be directed to the museum at (912) 478-5444.
 Visit the website at academics.georgiasouthern.edu/museum.

 - The Center for Wildlife Education and The Lamar Q Ball, Jr. Raptor Center